 The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

-In Product-Led Era, it’s not great marketing and sleek sales pages that determine the success of your product.
-Rand Fishkin, the founder of MOZ, learnt the hard way:
+In the Product-Led Era, it’s not great marketing and sleek sales pages that determine the success of your product.
+Rand Fishkin, the founder of MOZ, learned the hard way:

 Simultaneously two competitors in the market – one, a secretive operation based in the Ukraine and Singapore called “Ahrefs”, and the other, a British firm founded by a passionate Russian engineer whose initial goal had been to build an alternative to Google’s search engine called “Majestic” – grew to market dominance.
 After years of leading the industry, Moz became and also-ran in the field of link data”.

 (A fragment from ‘Lost and Foundr’)

 The reason why Moz lost market dominance out to its competitors is that it didn’t manage to keep their product giving the best value to their target users – despite great marketing and a large investment.

 But even if you get your product right – you may still fail if your users don’t experience the value fast enough, or fail to discover certain key features.
 One of our clients, Kommunicate.io – noticed that their customers kept asking for features that were already there.

 60-70% of users were using only 3-4 major aspects of the product.
 And because people were not realising what they needed was already there, they didn’t understand the full value of the product.